-Weather Information for the Quarter
+Climate Information for the Quarter

 Where it says Climatologia Trimestral, you can obtain the same information as above in three-month periods.

-Weather Chart for Brazil State Capitals
+Climate Chart for Brazil State Capitals

 At the bottom of the box, you will see a drop box that says simply Capitais.
 To activate it as you come from other drop boxes, you may have to change capitals once.